 Kathy Parkes is a registered nurse, an International Board Certified Lactation Consultant, a Fellow of the International Lactation Consultant Association, has a Masters in Nursing-Education,and a Bachelors in psychology.
 She has been board certified since 1992, and has worked with mothers and babies in a wide variety of breastfeeding situations in both hospital and private practice settings.
-Certified by the Texas WIC Department, Kathy is a Peer Counselor trainer.
-Kathy provides lactation inservices, breastfeeding presentations, Peer Counselor trainings, and lactation consultations through Breastfeeding Perspectives, her private practice.
+Kathy provides evidence and research-based lactation inservices, presentations on breastfeeding, parenting, and well-woman care, and lactation consultations through Breastfeeding Perspectives, her private practice.
 One of Kathy’s specialties is lactation choices following pre-natal, post-natal, and infant loss.
-She is also a Certified Health Counselor, specializing in pregnancy and lactation.
+She is also a Certified Health Counselor, specializing in pregnancy and lactation and a Certified Attached at the Heart Parenting Educator.

 Kathy is able to tailor sessions specific to YOUR needs.
 She will provide research and evidence-based information in a fun-filled format to meet the needs of your audience.